The 5 coolest experiential activations and installations from around the world.

 Sony – Lost in Music

-Late last year, Sony wanted to better unite its multitude of brands and services under one name.
+Sony wanted to better unite its multitude of brands and services under one name.
 They did this by launching the Lost in Music campaign.
-The music and tech experience immerses visitors by inviting them to create their own personal music track and video by using their heartbeat, movements and gestures.
+The music and tech experience immerses visitors by inviting them to create their own personal music tracks and videos by using their heartbeat, movements and gestures.

-The experience is split into various rooms, the first being The Heart Beat Chamber.
-The ‘chamber’ sets the BPM of the song by listening to the person’s heartbeat.
-Following this is an interactive dancefloor sequencer, drum spheres, and a vocal booth.
-Throughout the experience cameras track the movements, which results in a personalised song and video being produced for visitors to share on social media.
+The experience was split into various rooms, the first being The Heart Beat Chamber.
+The chamber set the BPM of the song by listening to the individual’s heartbeat.
+Following this was an interactive dancefloor sequencer, drum spheres, and a vocal booth.
+Throughout the experience, cameras tracked the movements, which resulted in a personalised song and video being produced for visitors to share on social media.
 A stark contrast to Meow Wolf, who didn’t want people to have the ability to post a photo or video to sum up their experience.

 Sony – Lost in Music

 Evidence suggests that Sony had every intention of capitalising on ‘shareability.’
-On the website there is a map showing the pop-up’s location.
-The map is branded very similar to Instagram, with purple to pink as its background colour.
-Even though these connotations are small and subtle, they’re all done for a reason, and in this case it’s to promote sharing on Instagram.
+On the website, there is a map showing the pop-up’s location.
+The map is branded very similar to Instagram, with a purple-to-pink gradient.
+Even though these connotations are small and subtle, they’re all done for a reason, and in this case, it’s to encourage Instagram sharing.

 Mori Building Digital Art Museum